elizibar/elizibar.github.io/yearoffinalfantasy/FFMQ/ffmq.md

 I've played it three or four times over the years.
 I think I'm good.
 The optional content is mostly those convenient battlefield areas with a set number of encounters that give XP, money, and loot.
 They're pretty quick and easy and not too big of an investment.

+Side note, I bought it on sale at a Babbage's after Christmas, marked down to $20 bucks and I've sure gotten my money's worth.

 ### YouTube Links

 ### Order